This is the complete user manual. See the link below for the quick start guide.

 Clicking Submit passes your choices as an INI file to WinSetView.ps1 which will make the registry changes and then restart Explorer.

 All changes made by WinSetView are per-user within the HKEY_CURRENT_USER hive in the registry.
-No machine settings are touched and no elevated privileges are required.
-On each run, WinSetView makes a unique backup file of the affected registry values.
-A restore option is provided allowing you to rollback to any of these backups.
-There’s also an option to completely reset all Explorer views to Windows default values.
+No machine settings are touched and no elevated privileges are required (except as noted for a few optional settings).
+On each run, if Backup is checked, WinSetView makes a unique backup file of the affected folder view registry values.
+A restore option is provided allowing you to rollback to any of those backups.
+Please note that the backup does not include all items shown on the Explorer Options page.

 Note: For USB-connected phones and tablets, WinSetView provides an option to have them displayed in the same view as generic (General Items) folders (e.g. Details view), but it cannot control the Details view column headings for such devices.